dquaner/java-LSH/README.md

                 vectors[i][j] = rand.nextDouble() > sparsity;
             }
         }

+        // LSH parameters
+        // the number of stages is also sometimes called thge number of bands int stages = 2;

+        // Attention: to get relevant results, the number of elements per bucket
+        // should be at least 100
+        int buckets = 10;

         // Create and configure LSH algorithm
         LSHMinHash lsh = new LSHMinHash(stages, buckets, n);